janmeuser/House-of-Wirecard/README.md

 With this sentiment analysis, I would like to examine the reporting of Spiegel, Handelsblatt and ManagerMagazin and see whether my thesis is confirmed.

 ## Process
 First, the data from the sources mentionend above were collected in a valid format (.json File).
 Only the title, the publication date and the source were considered.
+Finally, all the data from different sources had to be brought into a standardized format.
 During the sentiment analysis, the titles were then classified as:
 - positive 🙂
 - neutral 😐